GgnDpSngh/ggndpsngh.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in the Department of Computer Science at the University of Illinois Urbana-Champaign (UIUC) where I lead the FOrmally Certified Automation and Learning (FOCAL) Lab.
 I also hold an Affiliated Researcher position with VMware Research.
 My current focus is on combining ideas from Formal Logic, Machine Learning, and Systems research to **construct intelligent compute systems with formal guarantees about their behavior and safety**.
-Our group has received the NSF Career Award, Google Research Scholar Award, and Qualcomm Innovation Fellowship.
+Our group has received the **NSF Career Award**, **Google Research Scholar Award**, and **Qualcomm Innovation Fellowship**.
 Some of our current projects (in alphabetical order) are
 <ul>
     <li> Accurate, Efficient, and Provably Robust Neural Networks</li>
   <li>Neural Network Explanations</li>